 4. What are OKRs?

-OKRs are logically connected goals from top to bottom that are set by the management at organization level, and are broken down into team goals, and then further into individual goals.
+OKRs are logically connected goals from top to bottom that are set by the management at the organization level and are broken down into team goals, and then further into individual goals.
 OKRs contain objectives, which are ambitious and qualitative, and their respective key results that are achievable, trackable, measurable and quantitative in nature.
 The key results act as indicators for the level of achievement of the connected, broader objective.

 5. What is the relationship between OKRs and CFR?